ibm-cloud-docs/activity-tracker/ibm-internal-only/documentation.md

 Service teams are expected to provide the following documentation:

-Service teams are expected to provide the following documentation:

-1. Publish the metrics they expose to customers in a dictionary format.
-This document explains how to create that dictionary from the onboarding json document which contains most of the information required to build the dictionary.
+1. Publish the events they expose to customers.

     **Topic title:** Auditing events for servicename